 frontend communicates with the

-backend Admin API to manage payment pointers, peering relationships, and assets, among other settings.
+backend Admin API to manage wallet addresses, peering relationships, and assets, among other settings.

 token-introspection package is a client library for making GNAP token introspection requests to the auth server.